 The reality is that getting a divorce within a matter of days, or a couple of weeks, is not possible.
 When the press report on these stories, it’s usually the decree nisi that is being referred to, rather than the final decree absolute.

-So when considering the question ‘how long does a divorce take in the UK’, it’s worth bearing in mind that there is no thing as a ‘quickie divorce’.
+So when considering the question ‘how long does a divorce take in the UK’, it’s worth bearing in mind that there is no such thing as a ‘quickie divorce’.

 Normally, it is not the divorce process itself that takes the time.
 Reaching an agreement regarding the financial settlement (or asking a judge to decide for you) can be a lengthy and complex process, depending on your circumstances.